 |4 x 8 Feet||$88.00 plus HST|

 Free Delivery to Alderney Landing Farmers Market and to Peninsula Halifax and to Dartmouth within the circumferential on market days.
 Delivery available elsewhere in Halifax Metro on market days, and in the Tatamagouche area during the week.
 An additional fee will be charged for delivery that is outside of our normal travel route.

-To ensure we have what you need, please email your order by Wednesday to receive delivery on Saturday Contact UsFollow Us!
+To ensure we have what you need, please email your order by Wednesday morning to receive delivery on Saturday Contact UsFollow Us!